salilab/imp_nightly_builds/README.md

  - `build_vagrant.sh` is a utility script to start up a virtual machine using [Vagrant](https://www.vagrantup.com/), run the `build.sh` script, and then stop the VM.
+ - `check_build_dir.py` can be run in the top-level install directory to check on the status of a currently running build (for example, to check if some `build.sh` runs failed and need to be restarted).
  - `check_build.py` collates the results from all of the `build.sh` runs and stores them in a database, and notifies the IMP developers by email.
  - the `www` subdirectory contains a CGI script that powers the